wp-plugins/tumblr-widget-for-wordpress/readme.txt

 + *Link title to Tumblr:* Turns the widget title into a link to your Tumblr's URL.
 If you don't enter a title in the title field, you won't get a link.

-+ *Link to each post on Tumblr* When checked, this displays the date of the Tumblr post, linking the date to the original post on the Tumblr site.
++ *Link to each post on Tumblr:* When checked, this displays the date of the Tumblr post, linking the date to the original post on the Tumblr site.

++ *Images link to Tumblr post:* By default, images in photo posts link to a large image file.
+When this box is checked, they link to the Tumblr post instead.

-+ *Add inline CSS padding* Adds a CSS style rule adding 8 pixels of padding above and below each Tumblr post.
++ *Add inline CSS padding:* Adds a CSS style rule adding 8 pixels of padding above and below each Tumblr post.
 Disable to prevent it messing up your own CSS.

 + *Set video width:* Resizes videos to help them fit in your theme.
 Enter a value in pixels.
 50px is the minimum.
 Height will be adjusted automatically in proportion to the width you choose.